Skip to main content

 "Okay," I mumbled.
 Orpheus discreetly shook his head at me.

-Outside the church, the smoke was overwhelming.
-Blazing trees crackled and hissed, raining ashes and spitting glowing embers onto the dry grass.
+Outside the church, the smoke blowing in the wind was overwhelming.
+The burning building crackled and hissed, raining ashes and spitting glowing embers onto the dry grass.
 After walking for a few minutes, I looked back.
 The entire church was ablaze, grey smoke pouring from it.
 Parts of the ceiling and walls were caving in, leaving it in ruins.

 "The Corrupt...
 And, why did you leave?"